jembi/openhim-core-js/docs/how-to/how-to-setup-ssl-certs.md

 ## Install SSL certificates for Openhim-console

 We recommend setting up NGINX infront of openhim-console which is where SSL certificates should then be used.
 Here is a [blog](https://www.digitalocean.com/community/tutorials/how-to-create-an-ssl-certificate-on-nginx-for-ubuntu-14-04) to introduce you to how that could work.

+Certificates can be purchased or are freely available by using [Letsencrypt](https://letsencrypt.org/).